CYF promises review of bed policies

 Ms Nobbs says police cells are inadequate to care for young people in any circumstance, and there should always be an alternative option.

-Next story in National: Vaccination rise keeps flu cases down
+Next story in New Zealand: Vaccination rise keeps flu cases down

 Copyright © 2013, Radio New Zealand